 Reports To: Executive Director

-Position Title: Part-time Bi-Lingual Journalist Reporter / Montgomery County, Pennsylvania
+Position Title: Part-Time Bi-Lingual (Spanish/English) Journalism Fellow / Montgomery County, Pennsylvania

-The selected journalist will be on the ground floor of PCCY’s launch of Dis/parities, a new reporting niche aimed at shining a light [of news] on the lives of parents and children of color living in Norristown and Pottstown, Pennsylvania.
-The news effort is being launched in partnership with The Urban League of Philadelphia and ACLAMO (Accion Comunal Latinoamericana de Montgomery County/or the Latin American Community Action of Montgomery County).
+The Fellow is part of PCCY’s launch of Dis/parities, a new reporting initiative designed to illuminate the lives of parents and children of color living in Norristown and Pottstown, Pennsylvania.
+Partners include the Urban League of Philadelphia and ACLAMO (Accion Comunal Latinoamericana de Montgomery County/or the Latin American Community Action of Montgomery County).

-- Build a network of community leaders and other key contacts among the Black and Hispanic residents of Norristown and Pottstown who can help identify and build out compelling stories for news coverage in each of these communities.
+- Build a network of community leaders and constituents among the Black and Hispanic populations of Norristown and Pottstown who can help identify and generate compelling stories.

-- Identify with our partners two residents of each city to serve as eyes, ears and touchstones, and who will serve as Community Media Fellows and help generate news and build out context and background for stories.
+- Identify, with our partners in these communities, two residents of each city to operate as eyes, ears and touchstones, who will serve as Community Liaisons and help supply context and background for the stories you will write.

-- Offer informal training in the form of Zoom or in-person workshops for the Media Fellows such as: the basics of good reporting, how to create a strong news story outline, methods of interviewing sources and processes to get to final edit [of stories].
+- Offer informal journalism training on topics such as: the basics of good reporting, how to create a strong news story outline, methods of interviewing sources, and how to get to the final editing stage.

-- Candidates must have a track record of being published and be able to write short-form and long-form news accounts as well as features.
+- Have a robust publishing track record and be able to write short-form and long-form news accounts as well as features.

-- Candidates for this position must be outgoing, easy to work with, have a track record of meeting deadlines and being highly organized.
+- Have a track record of meeting deadlines and being highly organized.

-- Candidates must have a car and be able to work unconventional hours.
-This position requires you to attend events or meetings that may occur on weekends or outside the “9 to 5” window.
+- Access to a car and a valid PA Driver’s License.
+Be able to work unconventional hours; this position requires evening and weekend events outside the “9 to 5” window.

-- Candidates must have a passion for being well-informed about events, relationships and what is happening in these communities.
+- Possess a passion for being well-informed about events, relationships, and community trends in the region.

 - Able to build trusting relationships with racially, ethnically, and socioeconomically diverse communities.